This post is by Bernie Carr, apartmentprepper.com

 - If your family does not like leftovers, cook less food.
 Cut the recipe in half.

 - I was guilty of using only a pinch of herbs for a recipe and allowing the rest to wilt in the fridge – until I tried drying the herbs myself.
-I don’t own a food dehydrated yet, but it is easy to do: See Drying Herbs without a Food Dehydrator
+Check out this course about food dehydrating.

 - Canning is a great way to preserve the bounty of each season.
 Or, if you find you have an overabundance of a certain fruit in your yard, don’t let them go to waste by canning the extra fruit.